rocicorp/replicache-sdk-flutter/README.md

 #### 1. Get the SDK

-Download the latest [replicant-flutter-sdk.tar.gz](https://github.com/rocicorp/replicant-sdk-flutter/releases/latest/download/replicant-flutter-sdk.tar.gz), then unzip it
+Download the latest [replicache-flutter-sdk.tar.gz](https://github.com/rocicorp/replicache-sdk-flutter/releases/latest/download/replicache-flutter-sdk.tar.gz), then unzip it

 ```
-tar xvzf replicant-flutter-sdk.tar.gz
+tar xvzf replicache-flutter-sdk.tar.gz
 ```

-#### 2. Add the `replicant` dependency to your `pubspec.yaml`
+#### 2. Add the `replicache` dependency to your `pubspec.yaml`

 ```
 ...

   cupertino_icons: ^0.1.2

-+   replicant:
++   replicache:
 +     path:
-+       /tmp/replicant-flutter-sdk/
++       /tmp/replicache-flutter-sdk/

 ...
 ```

 #### 3. Create a transaction bundle

-You interact with Replicant by executing _transactions_, which are written in JavaScript.
+You interact with Replicache by executing _transactions_, which are written in JavaScript.

 Create a new `lib/bundle.js` file inside your app to hold some transactions, then add this code to it: